walles/px/README.rst

 Releasing a new Version
 -----------------------
 1. Consider updating `the Output section`_, push those changes.
-To update the animated ``ptop`` screenshot gif, scale your window to 90x24 and run ``./update-ptop-screenshot-gif.sh``.
-Press ``q`` to quit after about 20 seconds.
-New ``gif`` will be stored next to the old one, replace the old one if you're happy with the new.
+Consider updating the ``ptop`` screenshot, scale your window to 90x24 before shooting it.
 2. Do ``git tag | cat`` and think about what the next version number should be.
 3. Do ``git tag --annotate 1.2.3`` to set the next version number.
 The text you write for this tag will show up as the release description on Github,